OperationCode/operationcode_old_site/.github/ISSUE_TEMPLATE.md

 It [DESCRIBE BUG]
 It should [EXPECTED OUTCOME]

-After you complete the template please include any additional information that may be helpful, eg browser version, screenshots etc.
+Additional Information (eg browser version, screenshots etc):